RPG-Alex/rust-chengdu/code-of-conduct/Chengdu-Rust-Meetup-Code-of-Conduct-(English).md

 - Any other conduct that infringes upon the sense of safety and inclusion of others.

 **Consequences:**
 Attendees who engage in unacceptable behavior will be asked to stop such behavior.
-In severe cases, attendees may be removed from the event without a refund.
+In severe cases, attendees may be removed from the event.

+**Meetup Costs:**
+Rust Meetups do not charge for entry and will not charge for entry.
+These are community events, and any and all costs are incurred by the individual attending the event with the host venue, and not the responsiblity of the Rust Meetup organizers.
+No funds are transferred between attendees and the organizers, and the organizers receive no funds from the venue for hosting the event.
+If this is ever found to not be the case please report the incident to the meetup organizers.

 **Contact Information:**
 If you need to report an incident or have any questions related to this code of conduct, please contact our event organizers or staff.